AnthonyAkentiev/anthonyakentiev.github.io/source/_posts/2013-11-23-how-youd-design-this-system.markdown

 How i see that system:

-1. Watcher daemon: must collect data into Core, apply actions (IPMI) and get tasks from Core.
+1. Watcher daemon: must collect data into Core, apply actions (IPMI) and pull tasks from Core.
 2. Core: must collect data and provide Watcher with tasks.
 3. Frontend Servers (let me call them like that): must process request from Clients and put them into Core.
 4. Clients: have to be able to send commands and receive response to Frontend Servers.
 5. High-privileged clients: admins.

-## CORE
+## Core
 Contains 2 key components: DB and QUEUE.
 DB can be NoSQL if we can lessen some ACID requirements and want speed (and ease of use) over functionality.
 Read about 'relaxed consistency'.
 I will write a post about that later.

-Some folks simply do "always say <NoSQL> if have no opinion" and don't understand key NoSQL features.
+Some folks simply do "always say NoSQL if have no opinion" and don't understand key NoSQL features.
 Pure RDBMS (SQL, PostgreSQL …) is needed when you want transactions + complicated queries and so on.
 NoSQL is always simpler under the hood because it is more like traditional FileSystem (documents) and are easy to use.

 The best article i've ever seen on that topic is [here](http://blog.nahurst.com/visual-guide-to-nosql-systems):